-(2) Values reflect January through June of 2020.
+(2) Values reflect preliminary 2020 data.

-The following Table A-30 sets forth the lending activity, home prices and sales, recorded notices of default, unsold new housing and vacancy rates of properties within the County from 2016 through 2020.
+The following Table A-33 sets forth the lending activity, home prices and sales, recorded notices of default, unsold new housing and vacancy rates of properties within the County from 2016 through 2020.

 County of Los Angeles

 Real Estate and Construction Indicators

 2016 to 2020